What’s the difference between an intolerance and an allergy?

 Many people regularly suffer from symptoms such as abdominal pain, flatulence, diarrhoea and constipation.
 One possible reason is that they are intolerant to certain foods.
 In contrast to food allergies, intolerance symptoms often appear delayed, which makes them difficult to diagnose.
 You should keep a close eye on potentially problematic foods and symptoms – for example, with a food diary – and take an intolerance test if you suspect you may have one.

-Our range of intolerance test kits, which comprises the Food Reaction Test, Histamine Intolerance Test and Sorbitol Intolerance Test, are carried out using taking different types of samples.
+Our range of intolerance test kits, which comprises the Food Reaction Test, Protein Intolerance Test, Histamine Intolerance Test and Sorbitol Intolerance Test, are carried out using taking different types of samples.
 This range of intolerance tests is constantly expanding, so make sure to keep an eye out for new additions to our home intolerance test collection!
 We additionally offer a wide range of home allergy tests, which test for food allergies, latex allergy and animal hair allergies.

 Types of intolerances